 Make new business connections at the West Coast’s only MBA-driven retail conference.

-Industry titans and entrepreneurs will offer valuable lessons on keeping your business moving forward.
+Interface with industry titans and entrepreneurs, who will offer valuable lessons on keeping your retail business moving forward.